How to make elevated programs recognize network drives

 To understand why the network drive is not visible to the programs running as administrator, we have to consider how Windows handles the standard and administrator user access internally.
 In simple terms, when UAC (User Account Control) is enabled, Windows creates a split personality for your user account: one with the standard user’s access rights to do the the regular tasks, and another one with the full administrative access to the system.
 When you log in to the computer, Windows tries hard to create the impression that these two personalities are the same: they share the login name and password, the desktop and documents, settings and preferences, and so on.
 However, when it comes to mapping the network drives, Windows prefers to treat them as separate accounts (for security reasons).
 That’s why the network drives created when you wear the hat of the standard user do not automatically become available when you put the administrator’s hat on.
 This Microsoft article explains it all in detail.

-Such behavior is rather counter-productive: after all, the administrator account is supposed have more access to the system, it’s supposed to be able to see and do all things that are available to the standard user, plus some more.
-Why can’t it see the network drive created by the standard user?
+Such behavior is rather counter-productive: after all, the administrator account is supposed to have more access to the system, it's supposed to be able to see and do all things that are available to the standard user, plus some more.
+In this case, however, the network drive created by the standard user remains out of reach of the administrator.

 The value EnableLinkedConnections in the registry